What’s your inner child asking, and how are you responding?

 Do some parenting and get it outta your house.
 Throw it away.
 Outta sight, outta mind . . . and mouth.

-If there’s a food in your possession, you or someone you love will eventually eat it.
+If there’s food in your possession, you or someone you love will eventually eat it.
 What foods do you wanna have around you?
 Foods that are conducive to your goals or foods that will be a roadblock?

 What those foods are is for you to decide.
 You may able to have ice cream in your freezer for weeks, while someone you love would need it under lock and key.
 Likewise, maybe you could eat enough peanut butter in one sitting to send an entire school of children into anaphylactic shock, while someone else would be satisfied with a spoonful.

 Once you’ve cleaned out your fridge, freezer, cabinets, and pantry of these foods, prepare a grocery list of healthy foods to replace those you’re getting rid of.
-Because, if there’s a healthy food in your possession, you or someone you love will eventually eat it.
+Because, if there’s healthy food in your possession, you or someone you love will eventually eat it.